How To Properly Clean Your Dog’s Eyes:

 Infection

-If you’re concerned about the cause(s) of your dog’s tear stains, make sure you ask your vet to weigh in – you may be able to remove the source of the irritation and eventually be stain-free.
+If you’re concerned about the cause(s) of your dog’s tear stains, make sure you ask your vet to weigh in.
+You may be able to remove the source of the irritation and eventually be stain-free.

-How To Clean Dog Eyes Stains
+How To Clean Dog Eye Stains

 Banixx is available in most pet stores and available online.
 Find Banixx Near You.